How Long Does Cedar Last?

 Cedar kills moths.

 Yes and no. Cedar kills the LARVAE of the clothing moth.
 It has no effect on the common moth that hangs out by your lamp post or the moths that get into pantries.
-Clothing moths are a specific kind of moth that seeks out dark, seldom used spaces like linen closets where they feast on things like cotton, linen, and silk.
+Clothing moths are a specific kind of moth that seek out dark, seldom used spaces like linen closets where they feast on things like cotton, linen, and silk.
 Cedar will not get rid of adult clothing moths (though they don't seem to like cedar scent much, so it is a deterrent to them moving in).
 It kills their young.
 THAT'S how it works.

 For a moth infestation, it takes a combination of thorough cleaning and cedar to really do the trick--and time.
 Expect to use cedar, but also to empty the space, clean all fabrics (outside if possible so eggs don't fall inside and make your issues worse), wash down walls and surfaces, and vacuum several times over.
 Then do it all again.
 Freezing fabrics can work great on delicates!